 What is Antigua and Barbuda's National Development Fund?

 Under the National Development Fund route, the primary applicant must make a one-time minimum investment of $100,000 into the NDF.
 In addition, you will need to pay processing fees, due diligence fees, and passport fees.
-As the primary applicant, you can also include your spouse, dependent children, and dependent parents older than 55 in your application.
+As the primary applicant, you can apply for family members, including your spouse, dependent children, and dependent parents older than 55 in your application.

 What is the cheapest investment route for the Antigua and Barbuda passport program?